Celtic confirm appointment of Postecoglou as new manager

 Celtic have appointed Ange Postecoglou as the club's new manager on a 12-month rolling contract.

-The 55-year-old joins the Scottish giants from Japanese side Yokohama F. Marinos.
+The 55-year-old Australian joins the Scottish giants from Japanese side Yokohama F. Marinos.

 He succeeds Neil Lennon as permanent Hoops boss after the Northern Irishman stepped down in February, with John Kennedy taking interim charge for the remainder of the 2020-21 season.